takanory/slides/20200724europython/PITCHME.md

 Note:
 * In the future, we hope to hold PyCon JP outside of Tokyo,
-* hold Python Boot Camp in all prefectires
+* hold Python Boot Camp in all prefectures
 * and hold PyCon mini in more cities
 * But...